Middlesbrough 2 Port Vale 2

 The Victoria Ground

 The rink in question was the Queen’s Rink.
 This stood at the ground’s northern end and was built in 1910 as a roller-skating arena (roller-skating apparently being a popular pastime in Edwardian Hartlepool).
 The Rink later became a dance hall and remained a busy nightspot until its 1968 closure.
-During the Sixties the likes of Lulu, Jeff Beck, Rod Stewart and Johnny Kidd played there.
-Young couples wanting privacy would end up in the Vic’s conveniently-placed Main Stand, leading Pools’ jocular manager Fred Westgarth to quip “A policeman called me on Friday night.
+During the Sixties the likes of Lulu, Jeff Beck, Rod Stewart and Johnny Kidd played here.
+Young couples wanting privacy would end up in the Vic’s conveniently-placed Main Stand, leading Pools’ witty manager Fred Westgarth to quip “A policeman called me on Friday night.
 He’d caught a dozen courting couples in the stand and asked me what to do with them.
 I told him to fix the bloody fence and board ‘em in.
 Best gate of the season it would have been.”

 Westgarth was older than both stands.
 He joined Pools in 1943 and was previously a respected coach at Stockport, Carlisle and Bradford City.
 His personality was of the larger-than-life kind.
-Although he once famously told Fulham chairman Tommy Trinder that there were too many comedians in football, it was a view that didn’t stop him being one of them.
+Although he once famously told Fulham chairman Tommy Trinder that there were too many comedians in football, this view didn’t stop him being one of them.
 By 1957 he was in his seventieth year.
 The team had progressed in the FA Cup by virtue of wins against the amateurs of Selby Town and Blyth Spartans, but when Manchester United arrived in the Third Round Fred was in Hartlepool General with what sadly proved to be a terminal illness.
 Trainer Ned Westgarth, his son, was looking after the team.

 And so back to Boro.
 Duffield’s successor as chairman was Steve Gibson, the owner of local shipping company Bulkhaul.
-He’d been a director since November 1984 but was only now beginning to appreciate the extent of the club’s debts.
+He’d been a director since November 1984 and was only now beginning to appreciate the extent of the club’s debts.
 Some went back a decade and all were accruing interest.
 By May 1986 they totalled £2m.
 Liquidators were appointed and the Inland Revenue secured a winding up order.
 At the start of August Rioch was sacked, along with his assistant Colin Todd and the remainder of the club’s non-playing staff, and liquidators padlocked the gates to Ayresome Park.
-But a hardcore of younger, mostly Middlesbrough-born players elected to remain and carried on training under Rioch and Todd on local parks pitches.
+But a hardcore of mostly Middlesbrough-born players elected to remain and carry on training under Rioch and Todd on local parks pitches.

 Gibson set about putting together a consortium to buy the club.
 He recruited the local council, ICI, Scottish & Newcastle Breweries and secretive envelope magnate Henry Moszkowicz.
 They persuaded Duffield to wind up the existing company but the Football League were uncharacteristically reluctant to support the move.
-A tense meeting followed on 22 August and the new club was ultimately registered just ten minutes before the League’s deadline.
+A tense meeting followed on 22 August and the new club was ultimately registered only ten minutes before the League’s deadline.
 One complication, however, remained.
-Middlesbrough needed to fulfil their first fixture just 24 hours later, a home game against Port Vale, and with Ayresome unlicensed and barricaded they needed somewhere to do it.
+Middlesbrough needed to fulfil their first fixture just 24 hours later, a home game against Port Vale, and with Ayresome unlicenced and barricaded they needed somewhere to do it.
 This was the point at which Pools came to the rescue.
 They were at home to Cardiff that Saturday but offered Boro the use of their ground afterwards.

 “I was getting married that summer but my real concern was ‘Will the Boro survive?’
 A week before the season started the club was still in turmoil.
 We didn’t feature on the pools coupons till about October.”